-3. Objective: Enhance recreational facilities in order to provide additional recreation opportunities.
+3. Objective: Enhance recreational facilities in order to provide additional public access and recreation opportunities.

-The conservation easement includes outdoor recreation, including passive recreational pursuits such as hiking, fishing, sightseeing, rafting, boating, swimming, and picnicking, as a BPV to be protected.
+The conservation easement includes outdoor recreation, such as camping, picnicking, hiking, fishing, hunting, birding, boating, and sightseeing as a BPV to be protected.
 Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights (Section 7 of the conservation easement), and the landowner's right to make reasonable rules and regulations.

-1 Land Conservation Commitment 1.02-04-026, Appendix E, p.
+1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38

-- 4. Objective: Develop and implement forestry practices in order to contribute to a sustainable forest, preserve and enhance habitat, as well as to ensure appropriate fuel load and fire management.
+4. Objective: Develop and implement forestry practices in order to contribute to a sustainable forest, preserve and enhance habitat and cultural resources, as well as to ensure appropriate fuel load and fire management.